yusefmosiah/choir-scales/docs/Q&A.md

 ## 2. Message Approval Process

+ASSUMPTION approval_process:
+  "Unanimous approval requirement"
+  "May introduce weighted voting"
+  "Must maintain quality control"

-- **Question**: How does the "spec" (speculative response) mechanism work in relation to the existing approval process?
+- **Question**: How does the "spec" mechanism work in relation to the existing approval process?
 - **Answer**: The "spec" mechanism replaces the existing approval process on a 1-to-1 basis.
 This streamlines the contribution process while maintaining the quality control aspect of the platform.

 ---